last update: Oct 1, 2009

 I initially thought of modifying an existing software, for example winpic or picprog, but I found it would be too difficult because I use packetized communications instead of serial; so I had to write one (two) from scratch.

-Unfortunately, or fortunately, since I'm not a professional programmer I kept features at minimum; the linux version doesn't even have a gui (I'm sure many will like that); the result are very small but fast programs that don't use your CPU for nothing.
+Unfortunately, or fortunately, since I'm not a professional software developer I kept features at minimum; the result are very small but fast programs that don't use your CPU for nothing.

 For most devices the code is verified while programming; for the others immediately following the writing phase.